 10. Stay Physically Active

 The mind and body are inherently connected.
-By taking care of your physical well-being, you may feel sharper and more energized throughout the day.
-This can reduce the effects of mental fatigue.
+Taking care of your physical well-being may help you feel mentally sharper and more energized throughout the day.
+Staying active can reduce the effects of mental fatigue.

 11. Consider Power Naps

-A 10-30 minute nap can help you feel recharged on especially busy days.
-Be sure to set a timer before you close your eyes; sleeping for too long during the day can disrupt your nighttime sleep quality.
+A 10-30 minute nap can help you feel recharged, especially on busy days.
+Set a timer before you close your eyes because sleeping too long during the day can disrupt nighttime sleep quality.

 12. Reduce Clutter

 Clutter can trigger cortisol, making you feel even more stressed, anxious, and fatigued.6 Set goals for tidying up your home and eliminating this build-up.
-Even committing to one task a day or week will improve your home or workspace.
+Committing to one daily or weekly task will improve your home or workspace, ultimately reducing mental fatigue.

 13. Avoid or Eliminate Mood-Altering Substances